An Overview of Pure Garcinia Cambogia

 It is only recommended to take the pure form of this supplement that has at least 60% HCA.
 Despite previous warnings, there are no safety concerns for garcinia cambogia supplements that contain calcium, chromium, or potassium.

 It is also recommended that people who are taking cholesterol medication not take the extract as it could cause side effects such as rhabdomyolysis (breakdown of muscle tissue that leads to the release of muscle fiber contents into the blood) and muscular atrophy.
 Pregnant and nursing women are also advised not to take the supplement since there is a lack of information regarding the extract and its effect in utero and on infants.

 Where to Find the Supplement

-Garcinia cambogia extract is a natural supplement and can be found in most major drug stores, vitamin shops, and health stores in the United States.
+amino acids supplements provide the body with amino acid, a key ingredient in rebuilding muscle.
 The extract can also be found on the internet through private sites as well as major retail websites like Amazon.com.

 It is recommended that the extract only be bought from American labs as international labs have been known to add harmful fillers and additives to the extract.
 These additives can be harmful and can also negate the positive effects of the supplement.